ugcs/positiondata/README.md

 - `test_units.sh`: A script for quick testing, which runs unit tests directly.
 - `test_units_all_env.sh`: This script runs tests across all supported Python versions in Docker containers, ensuring compatibility and robustness.

+### Building and Publishing the Package

+- To build the package locally, use the `build.sh` script.
+- To publish the package to PyPI, use the `publish.sh` script.
+Before publishing, ensure that the `PYPI_TOKEN` environment variable is set to the correct value.
+- The `release.sh` script utilizes these two scripts as part of the release workflow.

 ### Releasing the Package

 To release a new version of the package, use the `release.sh` script.
 This script automates the process of testing, building, tagging, and publishing the package to PyPI.